MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-25-Community-Reinvestment-Act-Interstate-Deposit-Production-Regulations/subpart-A-General/section-25.12.md

 (2) *Credit card loan,* which is a line of credit for household, family, or other personal expenditures that is accessed by a borrower's use of a “credit card,” as this term is defined in § 1026.2 of this title;

-(3) *Home equity loan,* which is a consumer loan secured by a residence of the borrower;

-(4) *Other secured consumer loan,* which is a secured consumer loan that is not included in one of the other categories of consumer loans; and
+(3) *Other secured consumer loan,* which is a secured consumer loan that is not included in one of the other categories of consumer loans; and

-(5) *Other unsecured consumer loan,* which is an unsecured consumer loan that is not included in one of the other categories of consumer loans.
+(4) *Other unsecured consumer loan,* which is an unsecured consumer loan that is not included in one of the other categories of consumer loans.

 (k) *Geography* means a census tract delineated by the United States Bureau of the Census in the most recent decennial census.

-(l) *Home mortgage loan* means a “home improvement loan,” “home purchase loan,” or a “refinancing” as defined in § 1003.2 of this title.
+(l) *Home mortgage loan* means a closed-end mortgage loan or an open-end line of credit as these terms are defined under § 1003.2 of this title, and that is not an excluded transaction under § 1003.3(c)(1) through (10) and (13) of this title.

 (m) *Income level* includes: